ammiranda/flamebot/README.md

 ```bash
 npm install
 ```
-You wil also need to setup your Facebook login information as environmental variables in your .bashrc file which is described in the [tinderauth](https://github.com/tinderjs/tinderauth) README.
+You will also need to setup your Facebook login information as environmental variables in your .bashrc file which is described in the [tinderauth](https://github.com/tinderjs/tinderauth) README.

 In order to run the messaging service successfully you will need to create a messages.json file in the root of the project which you can put in an array of messages which the bot will randomly select one to send to a new match.
 An example json file can be seen below: